noir-lang/noir/docs/docs/dev_docs/tutorials/uniswap/setup.md

 This is an interface for the Uniswap V3 Router, providing token swapping functionality.
 The contract defines methods for token swaps, both between two tokens or via a multi-hop path.
 Our portal will interact with the Uniswap V3 Router via this interface to perform token swaps on L1.
 We’ll see more about this in the next step.

-# Create another nargo project
+# Create another Noir project

-In `aztec-contracts` create a new nargo project.
+In `aztec-contracts` create a new Noir project.

 ```bash
 cd aztec-contracts && nargo new --contract uniswap